Oakleon/oakpubsub/README.md

 # oakpubsub
-A partial [gcloud-node](https://github.com/GoogleCloudPlatform/gcloud-node) (google cloud) pubsub wrapper with bluebird promises.
+A partial [gcloud-node](https://github.com/GoogleCloudPlatform/gcloud-node) (google cloud) pubsub wrapper with bluebird promises, in functional style.
 Only does minimally what we need, no guarantees expressed or implied.
 Pull Requests for expanded functions/features are welcome.

 See tests for usage.